 The native crab, Geocarcinus lagostoma, can be observed throughout the island, from the beaches to the island's highest point, Pico do Desejado.

-In 1957, the Brazilian Navy established the Oceanographic Station of the Trindade Island (POIT), and since then, there have been frequent expeditions for meteorological observations and attempts to reforest the island.
+In 1957, the Brazilian Navy established the Oceanographic Station of the Trindade Island (POIT).
+Since then, there have been frequent expeditions for meteorological observations and attempts to reforest the island.

 Brazil's national Marine Turtle Protection and Research Program (TAMAR-IBAMA Project) has also conducted work on the island since 1982 with support from the Navy.